 Average class size of 27

-247 full-time faculty members
+261 full-time faculty members

-95% of tenure and tenure-track faculty have the highest degree in their field.
+95% of tenure and tenure-track faculty have the highest degree in their field

 100% of classes taught by professionals, not graduate assistants

-50% of Northwest’s regular courses are web enhanced.
+50% of Northwest’s regular courses are web enhanced

-22-to-1 student-to-faculty ratio
+20-to-1 student-to-faculty ratio

-90% of first-year students at Northwest rate their experience as “good” or “excellent,” and 87% of seniors said they would choose Northwest again if they could start over their college career, according to findings in the 2012 National Survey of Student Engagement.
+90% of first-year students at Northwest rate their experience as “good” or “excellent,” and 87% of seniors said they would choose Northwest again if they could start over their college career, according to findings in the 2012 National Survey of Student Engagement

-41% of students are living on campus
+41% of students live on campus

 14% of students participate in Greek Life

-Northwest named to 2013 President’s Higher Education Community Service Honor Roll for its commitment to service-learning and civic engagement.
+Northwest was named to the 2013 President’s Higher Education Community Service Honor Roll for its commitment to service-learning and civic engagement.
 Northwest has been named to the honor roll six times since its inception in 2006.

 The Horace Mann Laboratory School and the Phyllis and Richard Leet Center for Children and Families provide a clinical experience for pre-service teachers and a diverse and interactive learning environment for children ages three through sixth grade.

-The Department of Agricultural Sciences offers students hands-on experience at its 448-acre R.T.
+The School of Agricultural Sciences offers students hands-on experience at its 448-acre R.T.
 Wright Farm, which is home to beef, swine, dairy, poultry and sheep herds, as well as row, silage and hay crops.
 Students also gain experience at the campus orchard, Horticulture Complex, a composting facility and on the campus grounds as the Missouri State Arboretum.

-The Department of Communication and Mass Media offers students hands-on experience through two campus radio stations, a campus TV station, a semi-independent broadcast production company, and award-winning student publications including a newspaper, yearbook and online magazine.
+The School of Communication and Mass Media offers students hands-on experience through two campus radio stations, a campus TV station, a semi-independent broadcast production company, and award-winning student publications including a newspaper, yearbook and online magazine.